orange baboon tarantula

 Captive Care Requires 75°F-78°F temperatures, 70-80% humidity, and both terrestrial and arboreal spaces

-8. Not as Aggressive as Rumored
+8. Defensive, Not Aggressive

 While the Orange Baboon Tarantula is often labeled as one of the most aggressive tarantulas, this is more myth than fact.